Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 7. repeated form actions across domains

-The goal is to identify the kit family, not just the current front door.
+The goal is to identify the kit family, not just today's front door.

-Once you can connect multiple domains to the same page assets, cert patterns, form targets, analytics IDs, or exfil endpoints, the attacker has to spend much more to keep rotating.
+Once you can tie domains together through shared assets, cert patterns, form targets, analytics IDs, or exfil endpoints, the attacker has to do a lot more work to keep moving.

-Infrastructure alone is not enough.
-Some wildcard setups are legitimate.
-Some fast-changing domains are not phishing.
+Infrastructure on its own is not enough.
+Some wildcard setups are normal.
+Some fast-changing domains are harmless.

 • brand impersonation